 Retirement Annuities Explained

-Annuities are a unique investment.
-Insurance companies issue them as a long-term contract.
-Many companies provide the option to invest a large sum all at one or to invest over time.
+Annuities are a unique investment because insurance companies issue them as long-term contracts.
+Many companies provide the option to invest a large sum all at once or to invest over time.
 You might start getting payments right away or at a later date, according to Nationwide.
 Like 401Ks and IRAs, annuities are an option for retirement planning.
 The Motley Fool points out that these insurance products are often marketed for their similarities to investments.

 Types of Retirement Annuities

 Fixed annuities give you an alternative to CDs, while immediate annuities can be used for income.
 Some options provide investment choices within the contract, while others lack any type of investment.

 - Variable annuities allow you to choose investments with varying levels of risk and earn your returns based on the performance of your chosen investments.

 - Fixed annuities guarantee the principal investment and the earnings, and you’ll receive fixed payments for the entire length of your contract.

 - Fixed Indexed annuities are a class that provides returns on your contributions based on a securities index.
 For example, you might earn based on the performance of the S&P 500.

 - Immediate annuities are typically bought with a lump sum.
 You start receiving guaranteed income right away and building a stream of income.